 Stormont Vail Health

-Throughout 2023, Stormont Vail Health served nearly 220,000 unique patients across the region.
+Throughout 2023, Stormont Vail Health served over 220,000 unique patients across the region.
 Here, you can learn more about Stormont Vail's hospitals, clinics, providers and services.
 Stormont Vail Health is a not-for-profit, independent, health system with a mission of “Working Together to Improve the Health of the Community.”

 About Us